-The Judges of the Probate Courts Retirement Fund of Georgia (the Fund) was created in 1958 by the Georgia General Assembly to provide retirement benefits for judges of the probate courts of Georgia.
+The Magistrates Retirement Fund of Georgia (the Fund) was created July 1, 2006, by the Georgia General Assembly to provide retirement benefits to chief magistrates of the magistrate courts of the State of Georgia.
 The Fund administers a cost-sharing, multiple-employer defined benefit pension plan as defined in Governmental Accounting Standards Board (GASB) Statement No. 67, Financial Reporting for Pension Plans - an amendment of GASB Statement No. 25.

 The Fund is governed by its Board of Commissioners.
-The Board is comprised of the Governor of the State of Georgia or his designee; an appointee of the Governor other than the Attorney General; an appointee of the Governor who is a member of the Fund; four judges of the probate courts who are members of the Fund; and a retired judge of a probate court.
+The Board is comprised of the Governor of the State of Georgia or his designee; an appointee of the Governor other than the Attorney General; and five full-time chief magistrates who are members of the Fund.
 The Board of Commissioners is ultimately responsible for the administration of the Fund.